kovidgoyal/kitty/docs/build.rst

        ./setup.py linux-package --shell-integration=enabled\ no-rc

-   This will prevent kitty from modifying the user's shell rc files to load the integration scripts.
+   This will prevent kitty from modifying the user's shell environment to load the integration scripts.